Car insurance group checker

 Is there a van insurance group checker?

-Like cars, van insurance groups range from 1-50 and are assigned by the ABI.
-Van makes and models are also assessed on categories such as engine size, vehicle price, safety and security features, and the cost of repairs.
+Compare the Market doesn’t have a van insurance group checker.
+But like cars, van insurance groups range from 1-50 and are assigned by the ABI.
+Van makes and models are also assessed on criteria such as engine size, vehicle price, safety and security features, and the cost of repairs.

-However, there’s one big difference in how van insurance groups are decided.
-Vans registered before 2016 are in groups 1-20, whereas vans registered from 2016 onwards are split into 30 new groups, 21-50.
+However, van insurance groups are split in two, based on age.
+Vans registered before 2016 fall into groups 1-20, whereas vans registered from 2016 onwards are split into groups 21-50.

-For vans registered before 2016, group one tends to have the cheapest van insurance premiums and vans in group 20 have the highest.
+For vans registered before 2016 in groups 1-20, group 1 tends to have the cheapest van insurance premiums and group 20 the highest.
 For vans registered after 2016, group 21 is typically the cheapest to insure and group 50 the most expensive.

-Unfortunately, this can make an insurance group check slightly confusing, as the same van model registered a year apart could be in two separate groups (for example, groups 1 and 21).
+This can make it a little confusing to check which insurance group your van falls into, as two vans with the same model registered a year apart could be in two separate groups (for example, groups 1 and 21).
 Also, a van in group 21 could be cheaper to insure than one in group 20.

-At Comparethemarket we don’t have a van insurance group checker, but we do have some helpful tips on finding cheaper van insurance.
+Although we don’t have a van insurance group checker, we do have some helpful tips on finding cheaper van insurance.

 Frequently asked questions